apple/coremltools/docs/documentation.md

 ## Updating the guides and examples

-To make editing changes to [Guides and examples](https://coremltools.readme.io/), see [the Documentation section of Contributing](https://coremltools.readme.io/docs/how-to-contribute#documentation).
+To make editing changes to the [Guide and examples](https://apple.github.io/coremltools/docs-guides/index.html), Send a pull request as described in [Contributions](https://apple.github.io/coremltools/docs-guides/source/how-to-contribute.html#contributions) and add the **docs** label to it (see [Labels](https://apple.github.io/coremltools/docs-guides/source/how-to-contribute.html#labels) for details).

 ## How the API Reference is auto-generated